-Sculpturally, I work in terracotta, wood and bronze (see website) and my painted work ranges from interior specialist decoration and murals to the decoration and restoration of period lacquered and painted furniture.
+Sculpturally, I work in terracotta, wood and bronze and my painted work ranges from interior specialist decoration and murals to the restoration of period lacquered and painted furniture (see website).

-I chose to work in this sphere because I felt drawn to historic (especially medieval) art which once had a metaphysical or ceremonial function.
-So I am influenced primarily by traditional (especially architectural) work from many eras and regions of the world, as well as by certain 20th century architectural and gallery artists (and a few contemporary ones).
+I chose to work in the sphere of architectural decoration because I felt drawn to historical art which had/has a metaphysical or ceremonial function.
+I am therefore influenced by traditional work from many eras and regions of the world as well as by certain 20th century architectural and gallery artists (and a few contemporary ones).